nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 ### To GitHub

-To provide something like a vageuly realistic example of how this might work, I've put together an incredibly simple [example repo](https://github.com/nickmccleery/autodiff-example).
+To provide something like a vaguely realistic example of how this might work, I've put together an incredibly simple [example repo](https://github.com/nickmccleery/autodiff-example).
 It makes use of `auto-diff`, wrapping a simple second moment of area calc in a function that yields, with every call, the beam's second moment of area and that second moment of area's gradient with respect to the beam's geometrical parameters.